junobuild/juno-js/README.md

 - [ledger](/packages/ledger): a lightweight fork of `@dfinity/nns` to parse account identifier for the ICP ledger
 - [config](/packages/config): configuration options for the CLI
 - [utils](/packages/utils): various utilities used across Juno's JS code base
+- [cli-utils](/packages/cli-utils): few utilities used in Juno's CLIs

 ## License